-Students are required to read seven (7) courses and to write a Research Paper (LITS6000) of between 16,000 - 20,000 words.
+The programme is offered face-to-face.
+Students are expected to complete a total of 36 credits, consisting of seven taught courses and a final research paper of between 16,000 - 20,000 words.

-Duration: Full-time students are expected to complete the programme in 16 months.
+Full-time students are expected to complete the programme in 16 months.
 Part-time students are expected to do so in 24 - 36 months.